SBA Loans: Current Interest Rates For January 2023

 Disaster loan interest rates are fixed, which means that they will stay the same for the life of the loan.
 Although the above numbers reflect maximum rates, disaster loans often carry lower interest rates, especially for non-profit organizations.

-For example, here are the interest rates for businesses in Georgia that were affected by Hurricane Irma:
+For example, here are the interest rates for businesses in Mississippi and Tennessee that were affected by Tropical Storm Olga:

 Loan rates vary based on the disaster and the area.
 To see the rates in your area, take a look at the fact sheet related to the incident that affected your business.